Bestial Devastation (1985)

-The record continues on with "Septic Schizo", which takes some time to build up to
+The record continues on with "Septic Schizo", which takes some time to build up

-full speed.
+to full speed.
 The thrash riffs alternate with power chords, in the opening moments.
 This utilizes the sort of intensity reminiscent

 of Haunting the Chapel, at times.
 The pace varies and the vocals have a decent amount of reverb, giving a wicked

-As Schizophrenia nears its end, another instrumental track sets a gloomy tone.
+As Schizophrenia nears its end, another instrumental track sets a gloomy

-something so ephemeral and minimalist, the sentiment of dread is conveyed adequately enough.
+For something so ephemeral and minimalist, the sentiment of dread is conveyed adequately enough.

 "R.I.P.
-(Rest In Pain)" erupts from the silence, like a black tank rolling over a lone
+(Rest In Pain)" erupts from the silence, like a black tank rolling over

 While Schizophrenia lacks the evil atmosphere present on Morbid Visions,

 it still succeeds in creating something dark and intense.
-Few other Death/Thrash albums managed to create such an obscure,
+Few other death/thrash albums managed to create such an obscure,

 yet violent, aura.
 This is the last essential album from this band, so be sure to pick it up.